 In 2019, I provided research for Google’s “Start With One” project.
 I investigated the invention and process stories of the telephone, the typewriter, the email protocol, the optical character recognition (OCR) machine, the curb cut, and closed captioning, in an effort to examine the intersection between disabilities and innovation.

-Some articles I have contributed research for include:
+Some articles I contributed research for include: